onebay/vite-plugin-imp/README.md

 - [view ui](./src/resolvers/view-ui.ts)
 - [vuetify](./src/resolvers/vuetify.ts)

+> You should put these built-in supported libraries in your `dependencies` field in package.json.

 If your project is using libraries that mentioned above, you just need use it like:
 ```ts
 export default defineConfig({